Transportation Regulation Improvement Project (TRIP)

 What is the project timeline?

 Project planning began in 2016 and, though we originally expected the first phase of the project to be ready the summer of 2018, we are delaying the launch to 2019.
 Delays are not uncommon in developing complicated systems and the project team explored all options in working through some unanticipated challenges before deciding that a delay is in the best interest of our customers and staff.
 Providing a system that works well and is easy to use is more important to us than how quickly we can begin using it, so we want to spend more time developing and testing it.
-We now plan to have the first release ready in time for medallion renewals in May 2019.
 The first release will support medallion-related activities, while later releases will support enforcement and TNC activities.

 If you have questions about medallion renewals, please visit the City of Seattle’s medallion site.